 Step 14 – Oppositely, replace the name of Microsoft-Windows-Geolocation-WLPAdm.adml with LocationProviderADM.adml.

-Any of the last 3 steps will fix Namespace Microsoft.Policies.Sensors.WindowsLocationProvider is already defined mess up if central Store for Gpedit exists.
+Any of the last 3 steps will fix Namespace Microsoft.Policies.Sensors.WindowsLocationProvider is already defined mess up if the central Store for Gpedit exists.